jbcodeforce/aws-messaging-samples/SQS/s3-event-processing/README.md

     python createTenant.py -g tenant-group-1 -n tenant-3
     ```

-1. Deploy the Lambda for tenant routing to consume events from the first SQS queue and route to the target SQS queue.
+1. Deploy the Lambda for tenant event routing to consume events from the first SQS queue and route to the target SQS queue.
 For that, use the sam cli under the `s3_event_processing` folder.

     ```sh
     sam build